 - 80% of heroin users abused prescription opioids first

 The issues surrounding opioid abuse have led to some devastating consequences.
-In fact, the sharp increase in overdose rates as a result of widespread opiate abuse has surpassed car accidents as the leading cause of accidental death in the United States today.
+In fact, the sharp increase in opioid overdose rates has surpassed car accidents as the leading cause of accidental death in the United States today.

 Opioid Overdose in Recent Years

-As the leading cause of accidental deaths in the U.S., drugs overdose has claimed the lives of more than half a million people between 2000 and today, with more than 6 out of every 10 of those deaths involving opioid drugs.
+As the leading cause of accidental deaths in the U.S., drug overdoses have claimed the lives of more than half a million people between 2000 and today.
+Additionally, more than 6 out of every 10 of those deaths involving opioid drugs.